 3. A ‘science and business’ mindset

 Galilei was not just scientist or just businessman.
 He combined both worlds.
 Perhaps this enabled (or forced) him to sometimes come up with pragmatic solutions.
 For instance, he did not even try to make the all-perfect convex front lens for his telescopes.
 Instead, he made bigger lenses that were very good at the center.
 Then he covered their poorer outer parts with a simple mechanical iris.

 How can we scale Galilei’s innovation practices?

 There are many things that haven’t changed since Galilei.
 We still maintain professional networks, go to meetings and conferences, visit companies and R&D organizations, and generally try to connect science, technology, and business.

-Unlike Galilei in the 17th century, we now have the web.
-This enables us to take Galilei’s approach to an entirely new scale.
+But we have something that Galilei didn’t have: the internet.
+The internet enables us to scale Galilei’s approach.
 Via our computer, we can now “travel” to conferences, companies, or research institutions anywhere in the world.
 Regardless of our location, we can connect to other innovators from around the globe.

 In practice, things are not quite that easy, of course.
 Bringing innovation sensing to web-scale has well-known and daunting challenges.
 Apart from the sheer amount of information, this information is spread across millions of sources, and there are no standards as to how the information is presented.
 Addressing these and other challenges, and getting better and better at it, is the reason we build Mergeflow.